mezuro/kalibro_configurations/README.md

 It was strongly based on the vintage Kalibro (https://github.com/mezuro/kalibro) written in Java mostly by Carlos Morais (carlos88morais at gmail dot com) on his MSc dissertation (in portuguese http://www.teses.usp.br/teses/disponiveis/45/45134/tde-25092013-142158/en.php)

+To know how to contribute and how to setup a working environment, please refer to the [CONTRIBUTING](CONTRIBUTING.md) and [HACKING](HACKING.md) files, respectively.

+If you want the service running but do not wish to contribute (yet!), there's packages available for Debian Jessie and CentOS 7.
+For detailed information on how to install and use them, look [here](http://mezuro.github.io/installation/).

 ---

 ### License